In Short

 What Should I Check Before Entering Into a Lease?

-Before agreeing to lease premises, you should check that the fire safety is in order.
+Before agreeing to lease premises, ensure fire safety is in order.
 You need to pay careful attention to whether:

-- there is fire equipment installed in the premises, noting that this should include fire extinguishers, fire sprinklers, fire blankets and fire alarms;
+- there is fire equipment installed on the premises, noting that this should include fire extinguishers, fire sprinklers, fire blankets and fire alarms;

 - this equipment is located in an accessible place;